longitudinal-data-analysis-prac-2024/Team-6/README.md

   theme_minimal()
 ```

-*regression model for predicting difficult scores reported by children in wave 2*
+*We proceed to set up regression model for predicting difficult scores reported by children in wave 2*

 ```{r}
 discrepancy_score <- rbind(MaternalDataset1, PaternalDataset1)